-Here’s a breakdown of directions from the High Falls Access Area to Bridal Veil Falls:
+Here’s a breakdown of directions from the High Falls Access Area to Bridal Veil Falls NC Hike:

-- There’s a gate past the High Falls Loop entrance where Buck Forest Rd begins.
+- There’s a gate past the High Falls Loop entrance where Buck Forest Road begins.
 Follow that for about half a mile to the covered bridge.